 Jennifer Clark is an Associate Professor in the School of Public Policy and Director of the Center for Urban Innovation in the Ivan Allen College.
 Her research focuses on the development and diffusion of regional policies and their effect on cities and their economic resilience.
 Her newest book, Working Regions: Reconnecting Innovation and Production in the Knowledge Economy (2013) focuses on policy models aimed at rebuilding the links between innovation and manufacturing in the U.S. Her first book, Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy (with Susan Christopherson) won the Best Book Award from the Regional Studies Association in 2009.
-Dr. Clark’s second book, Basic Methods of Policy Analysis and Planning (with Carl Patton and David Sawicki) was released in March 2012.
-She also co-edits the forthcoming Handbook of Manufacturing Industries in the World Economy with John Bryson and Vida Vanchan (f 2014).
+Dr. Clark’s second book, Basic Methods of Policy Analysis and Planning (with Carl Patton and David Sawicki) is widely adopted in policy and planning courses.
+She is also the co-editor of the forthcoming Handbook of Manufacturing Industries in the World Economy with John Bryson and Vida Vanchan (f 2014).

 Dr. Clark writes, consults, and speaks on the subject of national and regional development policies related to innovation and manufacturing.
 She has collaborated on manufacturing and innovation policy projects with a broad range of governments and non-governmental organizations including the OECD and the Canadian, UK, and US governments.
 She currently serves as an economic advisor to The Essential Economy Council, a commissioner on the Miller Center's New Manufacturing Commission (part of the Milstein Symposium: Creating the Jobs of the Future), and a distinguished visiting fellow with the Institute of Advanced Studies at the University of Birmingham, UK.